DreamOfTheRedChamber/system-design-interviews/serviceRegistry.md

 #### Limitations
 ##### CP model
 * Zookeeper is in essence a CP model, not an AP model.
+	* Service discovery is an AP scenario, not a CP scenario.
+For example, when new nodes come online, it is fine if there is a delay in discovering them.
 	* [Why you shouldn't use Zookeeper for service discovery](https://medium.com/knerd/eureka-why-you-shouldnt-use-zookeeper-for-service-discovery-4932c5c7e764)
 * Example
 	* Setup: